-For more information click on the following link: Piano Teacher Muswell Hill N10
+Or click on the link for more information: Piano Teacher N10

 Imagine this scene right out from olden times - perhaps from Anglo-Saxon times, before Haering made a clearing in the North Middlesex forest, calling it "Haering-hege" or "Hareing's clearing" - the term which would eventually lend it's name to give "Haringey".
 Tribes of warriors, fighting under the control of a lord or baron, standing over newly-occupied ground.
 They hold their own weapons of choice - some swords, some axes, some staffs - and await the challenge of any remaining warrior from the other side; wondering if any one will be brave enough to come forward and take them on.

 Then the sound of approaching footsteps - someone is taking up the challenge.
 Never mind that the challenger is heavily outnumbered.
 The challenger has skill, guile and courage.
 Despite the odds against him or her, the challenger takes on different pockets of opposing individuals at the same time using a weapon they have trained with for much of their lifetime, and have attained a higher level of skill at.
 There may be opposing fighters wielding the same kind of weapon but none demonstrating the same level of skill.
 But it is not just the prowess the challenger demonstrates that showcases his skill.
 It is his awareness, his movement, and his innate knowledge of when to attack, when to hold back, how to lull an opponent forward and then strike, among other things, that reveal to all present they are in the presence of a skilled individual.